gkjohnson/collada-exporter-js/README.md

 ##### options.textureDirectory

-The directory relative to the dae file that the textures will be saved to save the texture files to.
+The directory relative to the dae file that the textures should be saved to.

 ### ColladaArchiveExporter.parse(object, onComplete)